The Power of Dream Incubation

 I wondered briefly if the dream meant I was meant to return home.
 Had I been wrong to leave so many years ago?

-But no, it was impossible to go back.
+But no, I knew it was impossible to go back.
 Instead, the dream awakened something else: a fierce longing to find a new home, in a place that felt like that.

 That yearning led me to begin exploring intentional communities and cohousing.

-Four months later, while visiting Cobb Hill for the first time, someone suggested we hike up to a place called Dana’s Bench—a lookout where the founder, Donella Meadows, loved to sit beneath an old oak tree.
+Four months later, while visiting an intentional community in Vermont for the first time, someone suggested we hike up to a place called Dana’s Bench—a lookout where the founder, Donella Meadows, loved to sit beneath an old oak tree.

 The moment I reached the top of the hill and looked out over the landscape, an eerie wave of déjà vu washed over me.

-On the drive home, it struck me all at once:
+On the drive home, it struck me suddenly:

 My dream had brought me here before my waking life did.

-That dream gave me the courage to trust what my rational mind could not yet know.
-It helped me overcome the fear of change, the doubt, and the resistance to letting go of what I had.
-The dream helped me trust that it was worth it to uproot my life, move to a new state, and begin again in a place that has shaped the person I am today.
-The dream showed me it was possible to feel at home somewhere else.
-I never would have taken the risk without the knowledge that it would turn out well.
+Most importantly, that dream gave me the courage to trust my instincts despite the hurdles.
+I had a lot to lose in making a big move.
+But the dream helped me overcome the fear of change, the doubt and resistance to letting go of what I had.
+The dream helped me believe that it was worth it to uproot my life, move to a new state, and begin again in a place that has shaped the person I am today.
+I never would have taken the risk without that knowledge that I could feel that sense of belonging and rootness again.

 This is the power of dream incubation.